Theater and orchestra management

 Study

-Culture knows no social standstill; it is characterised by movement, change and, in the best case, further development.
-The structural need for reform in theatres and orchestras concerns us just as much as the overdue integration of new discourses on equality, justice, diversity and co-determination.
-From this we develop our questions: Which theatre and orchestra models are capable of reform, which are out of date?
-Which instruments and concepts will be used to develop and implement new models?
-What role will modern and ethical management play in the theatre and orchestra?
+Culture knows no social stagnation; it is characterized by movement, change and, in the best case, further development.
+We are concerned with the structural need for reform in theaters and orchestras as well as the overdue integration of new discourses on equality, justice, diversity and co-determination.
+From this we develop our questions: Which theater and orchestra models are capable of reform, which have fallen out of time?
+What instruments and concepts will be used to develop and implement new models, and what role will modern and ethical management play in the theater and orchestra?

 Portraitfoto Sophie Hein